apache/tvm/docs/dev/pass_infra.rst

 - ``should_run``

-  * This method is run before a pass is executed.
-It returns a boolean indicating whether or not the pass should be run.
+  * This method is run before a pass is executed, returning a boolean indicating whether or not the pass should be run.
-  * If a pass is listed as required, ``should_run`` will not have effect and not be executed.

 - ``run_before_pass``